-Veterinary technicians have been more and more interested in attaining a higher level of recognition for advanced knowledge and skills in specific disciplines.
+Veterinary Technicians have been more and more interested in attaining a higher level of recognition for advanced knowledge and skills in specific disciplines.
 Therefore, the National Association of Veterinary Technicians in America established the Committee on Veterinary Technician Specialties (CVTS).
-CVTS is a body which provides a standardized list of criteria, as well as, help for societies which are interested in getting academy status.
+CVTS is a body that provides a standardized list of criteria, as well as, help for societies that are interested in getting academy status.

 This Committee, which is recognized by the American Veterinary Medical Association, was founded in 1994 and it provides guidelines to veterinary technician organizations in order to facilitate the formation of a specialty organization.
 In order for a candidate to be awarded the designation of Veterinary Technician Specialist (VTS) in a certain discipline, a candidate has to follow the advanced pathways developed by academies.

 All veterinary technicians can pursue a higher level of knowledge and be recognized for their developed skills in certain disciplines.
 These veterinary technician specialties can be achieved by following and successfully completing a course in a veterinary technician organization accredited both by NAVTA and AVMA.

 The Committee on Veterinary Technician Specialties has come up with a CVTS Guidelines, a document that contains all procedures and standards.
 The CVTS operates and governs the specialty academies by these standards.
 Moreover, all the requirements and standards for the establishment of a specialty academy are set by the CVTS.

 The Difference Between a Society vs. an Academy

 A number of veterinaries decide to specialize in a certain area.
 An academy is defined as a group of veterinary technicians who have received formal, specialized training, testing, and certification in an area.
 The NAVTA recognized academies in several specialties, such as anesthesia, behavior, internal medicine, dental technology, emergency, and critical care, zoological medicine, and equine veterinary nursing.